 Buildings have a natural cycle for re-roofing in the order of 20-25 years, meaning that 4-5 percent of PA roofs are in the process of selecting new roof materials.
-This Action Plan has three alternative considerations - light colored highly insulated roofs with excellent payback and very manageable costs; green roofs with high costs but measurable benefits in reducing heat island effect and offering carbon sequestration as well as major aesthetic advantages; and photovoltaic roofs with the highest cost but obvious benefits as a distributed energy source.
-The differences in these three alternatives make the selection of a single score-alternative difficult.
+The differences in these three alternatives make the selection of a single alternative difficult.